Skip to content

 The first stage of the government’s plan to deliver 3,000 School-based Nurseries has begun - with applications now open for primary schools across England to apply for up to £150,000 each of the £15 million of capital funding that has been allocated to support up to 300 new or expanded nurseries.

-With an application deadline of 19 December 2024, schools have just 2 months to get their request for funds in!
+With an application deadline of 19 December 2024, time is ticking for schools to get their request for funds in!

 So, we thought it would be helpful to outline how to find out if your school is eligible for the SBN grant, how to apply for your share of the funds, and of course, how we at Pentagon can help you to get your new nursery provision off the ground!